puzzle/jenkins-techlab/labs/10_failures.md

 Lab 10.3: Mail notification
 ---------------------------

+If you use the local Jenkins environment, you can skip this step and go ahead to Lab 10.4!

-Add mail notification to one of the labs.
+Add mail notification to the previous lab.
 See <https://jenkins.io/doc/pipeline/steps/> for a list of available steps or use the snippet generator.

 Verify your scripts with the [solution](solutions/10_3_failures_solution.md).